Frequently* Asked Questions * or at least occasionally!

 I thought there were only 59 National Parks, right?

-Right, but the National Park Service has responsibility for 417 or so ranging from thousands of square miles national parks to homes in a city, battlefields, seashores and much more.
+Until recently, yes, however Gateway Arch in St. Louis is now the 60th National Park in the system. the National Park Service actually has responsibility for 418 or so ranging from thousands of square miles National Parks to homes in a city, battlefields, seashores and much more.

 Do you have more information on _____ park?